oneQuery/oneQuery/README.md

 # Heesu Kim

-Heesu Kim is DL/ML engineer and DL framework developer.
+Heesu Kim is currently a DL/ML[^0] engineer and DL framework developer.
+He was previously a ship autopilot algorithm engineer but stepped into the DL world to make up his dream.

 ## Skills